DungGramer/DungGramer/README.md

 <br />

 ### <div align="center">👍 I'm Nguyễn Công Dũng.
 I'm fresher Front-end Web Developer.  🚀</div>
 ❤️ I love Programming, making application/software for Mobile, Web and Desktop.
 It does feel amazing to see myself improving.
-Hope to improve everything around me one day...
+My unequivocal love for making things that change the world.
+That's why I like to make things that make a difference.

 <!--
 - 🔭 I’m currently working on [](https://github.com/)